NaserParhizkar/docs/source/includes/_usermanagement.md

 User.confirmResetPassword(newPassword, key);
 </code></pre></div>

+The reset flow is used when a user try to login and don't find his password.
+It will send an email to the user with a `key` (to check his identity using his email).
+If the user is able to send the code on another page, he can change his password using this `key`.

 ## Change password

 > Coming soon

+This feature is not released yet but will be used to change the password of the user (this option is often in the setting page of an account).
+The user can use it if he knows his current password to confirm his identity.

 <div class="code-block Javascript"><pre><code class="highlight javascript">var user = User.getIdentity();
 user.changePassword(oldPassword, newPassword);
 </code></pre></div>

 ## Attach social identity to an account